Fitness Model Valentina Lequeux Shows Off Killer Figure In ‘Legs & Glutes’ Workout

 ???? ????LEGS & GLUTES ????????
 Sign ups for my at home fat loss program are open babes!
 Click the link in my Bio @valentinalequeux and join my team ???????? – I’m so excited with the amount of feedback we are already getting with the program!
 And even more excited to start our support group on Facebook! – In these times it’s extremely important to stay connected and supporting each other!
 And having all my girls inside one community has me very excited???? – Here is the workout I performed LIVE today!
 Join me tomorrow at 11am EST (Miami time) for another workout !
 Let’s stay close and active ???????? – 1️⃣Reverse hypers: 2 pulses at the top | 4X20 – 2️⃣Reverse lunge with anchor: hinge at hips & place knee on pad, ottoman or pillow, super set with next exercise | 4X15 each leg 3️⃣Wide sumo squat: feet pointing out | 4X20 – 4️⃣Déficit clamshells: with two chairs, increasing weight, super set with next exercise | 4X12 each leg 5️⃣Banded Good morning to squat: hinge back then squat | 4X20 – 6️⃣Lateral standing kicks: use chair for stability | 4X20

 The first video shows Valentina performing reverse hypers with two pulses at the top.
 She then moves into reverse lunges with anchor, using a pink mat and a resistance band attached to a door to complete the exercise.
-The third exercise in the circuit is the wide sumo squat with feet pointed outwards, which also makes use of a resistance band.
+The third exercise in the circuit is the wide sumo squat with feet pointed outward, which also makes use of a resistance band.

 In the fourth video, Valentina powers through some deficit clamshells before demonstrating some banded good mornings to squats.
 The final exercise in the circuit is lateral standing kicks, using a chair for stability.